adobe/helix-home/hackathons/13-ber.md

 The theme of this offsite is to make considerable progress on getting customers onboarded to Helix 5.

-#### Track 1: adobe.com on Helix 5
+#### Track 1: Migrate your sites on Helix 5
-- switch over all the projects you are involved in to helix5
+- switch over all the projects you are involved in to helix 5
 - repoless projects (pga tour)?
 - change tutorial to aem.page and aem.live
 - change default new projects to helix5